 Jessica Taylor-Bearman was born in March 1991, at Maidstone Hospital in England.
 She grew up in Rochester and Canterbury, Kent, where she attended Rochester Grammar School for Girls.

-In 2009, Jessica began her journey to being able to move, in a rather unique way…through laughter!
-She realised that through balancing a paintbrush in her hand, laughter caused the paintbrush to move, creating a new form of art that she called a ‘Laugh-O-Gram‘.
+In 2009, Jessica began to teach herself to paint through the movement of laughter.
+She realised that through balancing a paintbrush in her hand, laughter caused it to move, creating a new form of art that she called a ‘Laugh-O-Gram‘.
 Her first collection was exhibited in the Canterbury Art Festival 2009.
 All her pieces have been exhibited since then.
-In 2010, she founded a charity called Share a Star, whilst still in hospital to help more seriously unwell youngsters.
+In 2010, whilst still in hospital, she founded a charity called Share a Star, to help seriously unwell youngsters.
 It is now a registered charity that she continues to run.
-Jessica’s journey has been tempestuous since she left hospital for home, and she has continued to fight for her life.
-She is currently still bedridden, eleven years after it began.
-She writes a Facebook blog called The World of One Room and made a YouTube video of the same name that has reached tens of thousands of people in multiple countries.
+Since she left hospital, Jessica’s journey with severe ME has continued to be very challenging.
+She is currently still mostly bedridden, twelve years after it began.
+She writes a blog called The World of One Room and made a YouTube video of the same name that has reached tens of thousands of people in multiple countries.
 Jessica has also featured in a film called Unrest.
 The aim which of both of these is to raise awareness.

 Jessica’s ambition has always been to be an author.